A geometric Iwatsuka type effect in quantum layers: Introduction

 The aim of the present paper is to show still another mechanism which can produce transport in a homogeneous field for particles confined to a layer with hard walls.
 As in the case of the Iwatsuka model we will express the effect in spectral terms seeking perturbations that change the Hamiltonian spectrum to absolutely continuous.
 Our departing point is a flat layer of width $2a$ to which a charged particle is confined and which is exposed to the homogeneous magnetic field perpendicular to the layer plane.
 The spectrum of such a system is easily found by separation of variables.
 It combines the Landau levels with the Dirichlet Laplacian eigenvalues in the perpendicular direction, and needless to say that all the resulting eigenvalues are infinitely degenerate, see Sec.~\ref{sss: flatlayer} below for more details.

 We are going to discuss \emph{geometric perturbations} of such a system, in particular, deformations of the layer which are invariant with respect to translation in a fixed direction.
 Such layers can be described, e.g., as a set of points satisfying $\mathrm{dist}(x,\Sigma)<a$ where $\Sigma$ is a surface obtained by shifting a smooth curve which can be parametrized by relation \eqref{surface} below.
 We are going to derive several conditions which ensure that the unperturbed pure point spectrum will change into an absolutely continuous one.
-More specifically, our main results can be summarized in the following assertion.
+Let us stress that this effect is purely geometrical and has not been described so far.
+As a tribute to the original work of Iwatsuka, we decided to call it the geometric Iwatsuka type effect.
+Our main results can be summarized in the following assertion.

-\begin{theorem} Let $H$ be the Hamiltonian of a charged quantum particle confined to a layer $\Omega$ of a constant width $2a$ in $\R^3$ built over a $C^4$-smooth, translationally invariant surface \eqref{surface} and exposed to a nonzero homogeneous magnetic field pointing in the $z$-direction.
-The spectrum of $H$ is purely absolutely continuous if together with technical assumptions \ref{eq:curv_bound} and \ref{eq:diff_cond} any of the following conditions is satisfied: \begin{enumerate}[(i)] \item $\Omega$ is a one-sided-fold layer, $\lim_{s\to\pm\infty}x(s)=+\infty$ or $\lim_{s\to\pm\infty}x(s)=-\infty$.
-Furthermore, we suppose that the second part of \ref{eq:V_bound} is fulfilled. \item $\Omega$ is bent and asymptotically flat, $\dot{x}(s)=\alpha_{\pm}$ for all large enough positive and negative $s$, respectively, where $\alpha_\pm\in(0,1]$.
-Furthermore, one requires that $\alpha_{+}\neq\alpha_{-}$ and the halfwidth $a$ satisfies the bound described in Lemma~\ref{lem:ev_diff} and Remark~\ref{rem:a_crit_bound} below. \end{enumerate}
+\begin{theorem} Let $H$ be the Hamiltonian of a charged quantum particle confined to a layer $\Omega$ of a constant width $2a$ in $\R^3$ built over a $C^4$-smooth, translationally invariant surface \eqref{surface}, $(s,y)\mapsto(x(s),y,z(s))$, and exposed to a nonzero homogeneous magnetic field pointing in the $z$-direction.
+The spectrum of $H$ is purely absolutely continuous if together with technical assumptions \eqref{eq:curv_bound} and \eqref{eq:diff_cond} any of the following conditions is satisfied: \begin{enumerate}[(i)] \item $\Omega$ is a one-sided-fold layer, $\lim_{s\to\pm\infty}x(s)=+\infty$ or $\lim_{s\to\pm\infty}x(s)=-\infty$.
+Furthermore, we suppose that the second part of \eqref{eq:V_bound} is fulfilled.
+(See Fig.~\ref{fig:one_sided_fold} for an example.) \item $\Omega$ is bent and asymptotically flat, $\dot{x}(s)=\alpha_{\pm}$ for all large enough positive and negative $s$, respectively, where $\alpha_\pm\in(0,1]$.
+Furthermore, one requires that $\alpha_{+}\neq\alpha_{-}$ and the halfwidth $a$ satisfies the bound described in Lemma~\ref{lem:ev_diff} and Remark~\ref{rem:a_crit_bound} below.
+(See Fig.~\ref{fig:asy_flat} for examples.) \end{enumerate}

-Moreover, for a fixed $E\in\R$, the spectrum of $H$ below $E+\left(\frac{\pi}{2a}\right)^2$ is absolutely continuous if $\Omega$ is thin, i.e. the halfwidth $a$ is sufficiently small, and the generating surface satisfies one of the conditions specified in Proposition~\ref{prop:thin}. \end{theorem}
+Moreover, for a fixed $E\in\R$, the spectrum of $H$ below $E+\left(\frac{\pi}{2a}\right)^2$ is absolutely continuous if $\Omega$ is thin, i.e. the halfwidth $a$ is sufficiently small, and the generating surface satisfies additional conditions specified in Proposition~\ref{prop:thin}. \end{theorem}